MechanicalRabbit/DataKnots.jl/README.md

 ## Showcase

-Here is a very simple use of DataKnots.
 Let's take some Chicago public data and convert it into a *knot*.

     using DataKnots, CSV